Close

 Accomodation and food

-The volunteers will stay in a volunteer house, with three rooms with several bunkbeds and bathrooms.
+The volunteers will stay in a volunteer house, with four rooms with several bunkbeds and bathrooms.
 They will share rooms with four to six other volunteers.
 The house includes a nice kitchen in which the volunteers will cook for themselves in the guidance of the camp leaders.

 Location and leisure